shiwano/errdef/README.md

 - **Structured Logging:** Implements `slog.LogValuer` for rich, structured logs out-of-the-box.
 - **Error Reporting Services:**
   - **Sentry:** Compatible with the Sentry Go SDK by implementing the `stackTracer` interface.
-  - **Google Cloud Error Reporting**: Integrates directly with the Error Reporting service by implementing a `DebugStacker` interface.
+  - **Google Cloud Error Reporting**: Integrates directly with the service by implementing the `DebugStacker` interface.
 - **Legacy Error Handling:** Supports interoperability with `pkg/errors` by implementing the `causer` interface.

 ### Built-in Options